Annotation-free Audio-Visual Segmentation

-In our approach, we utilize the standard segmentation measures outlined in~\cite{zhou2022avs}.
-Specifically, we use $\mathcal{M}_{\mathcal{J}}$ to calculate the mean Intersection-over-Union of ground-truth binary masks and predicted masks after thresholding, which provides a measure of region similarity.
-Additionally, we use $\mathcal{M}_{\mathcal{F}}$, also known as the F-score, which is the harmonic mean of precision and recall and measures contour accuracy.
+We quantify the segmentation quality by adopting standard segmentation metrics outlined in~\cite{zhou2022avs}.
+Specifically, we use $\mathcal{M}_{\mathcal{J}}$ to denote the mean Intersection-over-Union (mIoU) of ground-truth binary masks and predicted masks.
+We use $\mathcal{M}_{\mathcal{F}}$, known as the F-score, which is the harmonic mean of precision and recall.
 In both cases, higher values indicate better segmentation performance.